apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 Each Network ACL is associated with a VPC and can be assigned to multiple VPC Network Tiers.
 Every Network Tier needs to be associated with a Network ACL.
 Only one ACL can be associated with a Network Tier at a time.
-If no custom network ACL is available at the time of Network Tier creation, a default Network ACL has to be used instead.
+If no custom Network ACL is available at the time of Network Tier creation, a default Network ACL has to be used instead.
 Currently two default ACL are available.
 The "default_allow" ACL allows in- and egress traffic while the "default_deny" blocks all in- and egress traffic.
-Default network ACL cannot be removed or modified.
+Default Network ACL cannot be removed or modified.
 Newly created ACLs, while showing empty, deny all incoming traffic to the associated tier and allow all outgoing traffic.
 To change the defaults add a "deny all egress